 - Lastly, if by the final deadline to drop the course I was not trending in the right direction, she would help me drop the course.

 This was an offer I couldn’t refuse!
-I agreed to stay in her class and work to get my grade up and finish with at least a 90 average (this was my target).
-She said I still had a mathematical chance of achieving a 90 average if I score 100 on all remaining assignments, tests, and papers in the course.
-So we went to work on the plan and my life would never be the same again.
+I agreed to stay in her class and worked to get my grade up and finish with at least a 90 average (this was my target).
+She told me it was still mathematically possible to finish the course with in the high 80s and maybe even a 90 (A-).

 Inspiration is Often Waiting Where You Least Expect It

-I learned that if I want to pursue new fields and open new doors, I need to connect with people I don’t know today.
+Thanks to Professor Houghton, I learned that if I want to pursue new fields and open new doors, I need to connect with people I don’t know today.
 By knocking on the door of a new world, I met Professor Houghton and Nancy.
 These two women not only answered the door, they also invited me in and showed me around.
-They introduced me to new ideas and people.
-Both of them changed my life in profound and permanent ways.
+They introduced me to new ideas, people, perspectives, and a new life-long passion.